Joining SES: Tips for Getting Started

 The practical reason for this self-assessment is that you're going to have to prove your SES worthiness with specified types of real-life examples.
 If you are lacking some of the real-life examples, then you need to fill in the gaps over the next several years by seeking career opportunities to help you achieve your goal.
 This exercise will literally help you plan your climb.

-• ECQ #4 -- Business Acumen: To tackle this qualification, you need three "hats" -- leading finances, human capital, and technology.
+• ECQ #4 -- Business acumen: To tackle this qualification, you need three "hats" -- leading finances, human capital and technology.
 This can be the toughest ECQ.
 Government people tend to think about programs and policies, rather than business.
-But think of contracts, procurements and budgets for finance, restructuring, recruitment and training for people, and security, IT security and automation for technology.
+But think of contracts, procurements and budgets for finance, restructuring, recruitment and training for people, as well as security, IT security and automation for technology.

 Writing your ECQs is like writing your own executive leadership book about what you have accomplished.
 It's an important exercise that can result in increased confidence in your achievements and an impressive resume.
 The ECQs are also important talking points for your next behavior-based interview.
 For instance: What is your best accomplishment for 2011?
 Write it down and share it with your best friend or co-worker!